 - Place of residence.
 That’s because healthcare costs vary depending on whether you live, for example, in a big city or a smaller town.

-Types of individual policies
+Types of individual health insurance policies

 Cashless plans: Should you need hospitalisation, the insurer will directly pay the hospital bills.
 This comes in handy in an emergency, as you do not have to arrange for funds right away.
 But the cashless facility may be available only if you seek treatment at the insurer’s network hospitals.